jmquigley/gadgets/docs/lib/preview/Preview.md

 resulting HTML, both as strings.

 #### Styles
-- `ui-preview` - Applied to the div container surrounding the webview component
+- `ui-preview` - Applied to the div container surrounding the iframe component
-- `ui-preview-content` - Applied to the underlying webview component.
+- `ui-preview-content` - Applied to the underlying iframe component.
 This is an id

 #### Properties